 For there is one God, and one mediator between God and men, the man Christ Jesus . . . the Romans worshiped many gods, and today people worship many gods in a different way.

 People give themselves over to many things . . . some to lust, pleasure, sports, wealth, power, etc. (1 Jn.2:16).
 The entertainment world has become a religion for many people.
 There are women who would sacrifice their virtue in a moment and men who would sacrifice their honor in order to become a movie or TV star.
 Football, Soccer, etc, is a god to millions.
 People have many different gods today, just as they did in the times of Paul.
 They even had an altar to THE UNKNOWN GOD (Acts 17:23) . . . but my friend, there is only one TRUE God.

 And one mediator between God and men, the man Christ Jesus . . .in the Old Testament times, the Israelite went to the Temple where there were many priests.
 He could go to God through them.
 Paul is saying that NOW there is only one Mediator to whom we are to go.
 We are NOT to go to ANY human being down here.
 It is NOT necessary to go through a pastor or priest or pope!
 We have a Mediator between God and man and that is JESUS!
 We need NO other!
+NO priest or pastor can take Jesus' place!
 (Heb.4:14-16; 6:19: 9:3-12; 10:19-23). http://www.godcannotlie.org/book_of_hebrews_ch4.htm

 Although some people think there are many ways to God, they are WRONG according to the Bible.
 We as people, are standing on the side of a wide gorge . . . with Jesus and Heaven on the other side.
 The Bible tells us very clearly that there is ONE way across.
 See verse 4.
 JESUS is the only Bridge that can get us across that wide canyon!